All Episodes

 The fact that we have outsourced that is insane.

-Uh we learned that during COVID, as you know.
+We learned that during COVID, as you know.

 So between all of that and the president's push and openness and desire to achieve energy dominance, and I don't think we can calculate how much revenue that will bring into the country.

-I think it's we can be an energy rich country.
+I think it's we can be an energy-rich country.

-I they they get it wrong more often than not.
+They get it wrong more often than not.

 Yeah, I agree with the way you've characterized it.